<aside> ⚠️

 Recommended Dewormers

-<aside> 🚨 Fenbendazole, albendazole, and other benzimidazoles are toxic to pigeons.
+<aside> 🚨 Fenbendazole, albendazole, and possibly other benzimidazoles are toxic to pigeons.
 These are common animal dewormers you may get from people who are unfamiliar with pigeons, but they will be highly harmful for your bird.
 Do not use.

 </aside>